apache/dolphinscheduler/docs/docs/en/guide/resource/task-group.md

 ![create-taskGroup](../../../../img/new_ui/dev/resource/create-taskGroup.png)

-The user clicks [Resources] - [Task Group Management] - [Task Group option] - [Create Task Group]
+The user clicks `Resources -> Task Group Management -> Task Group option -> Create Task Group`

 ![create-taskGroup](../../../../img/new_ui/dev/resource/create-taskGroup.png)

 You need to enter the information inside the picture:

-- Task group name: the name displayed of the task group
+- **Task group name**: The name displayed when the task group is used

-- Project name: the project range that the task group functions, this item is optional, if not selected, all the projects in the whole system can use this task group.
+- **Project name**: The project that the task group functions, this item is optional, if not selected, all the projects in the whole system can use this task group.

-- Resource pool size: The maximum number of concurrent task instances allowed.
+- **Resource pool size**: The maximum number of concurrent task instances allowed.

 ### View Task Group Queue